Skip to main content

 This classification provides additional structure and context when assessing report validity and quality, and it supports clearer communication between researchers, customers, and reviewers.

-For a given report, end-user customers may see agentic validation output surfaced on the Report page.
+For a given report, end-user customers will see agentic validation output surfaced on the Report page.
 This information is intended to help customers better understand how the report was evaluated, including signals related to the report’s validity, quality, and alignment with program guidelines.

 These outputs provide additional context for customers and human reviewers, helping them understand why a report was considered valid, sent for further review, or closed with a particular outcome.
 They are not automated decisions, but supporting signals that inform the final judgment.